 Monitor Your Grains Closely

-The easiest and most effective way to determine whether your grains are dead is to keep a close eye on them.
-You should be regularly monitoring your grains to look out for signs of problems.
+The easiest and most effective way to determine whether your grains are dead is to monitor them closely.
+It would be best to regularly monitor your grains to look out for signs of problems.

-You should not just be relying on your eyes when you are trying to figure out whether or not there is an issue with your grains.
+You should not just be relying on your eyes when figuring out whether there is an issue with your grains.
 You should also be using your nose as well.

-If your kefir grains have an unusual smell, or if they appear to be discoloured in some way, that is a sign of a problem.
-You should also look for signs of mould.
-If you pay close attention to your cultures, you will be able to spot these kinds of issues right away.
+If your kefir grains have an unusual smell or if they appear to be discoloured in some way, that is a sign of a problem.

 Try to Revive Your Grains